-The Paper does indeed say that it arises mainly as a result of insolvency (it does not admit to incompetence) and 'does not include debts that are eventually paid'.17 This, however, is subject to the exception that VAT non-payment 'is based on the difference between new debts arising and debt payments'.18 Later in the Paper it is said that:- 'The contribution of debt to the VAT gap is defined as the amount of VAT declared by businesses but not yet paid to HMRC.'19 It is difficult to believe that this can mean what it appears to say; that VAT non-payment merely measures VAT which happens to be outstanding at the year end whether or not it is eventually paid and that this figure has been aggregated with a figure for other taxes which represents the tax actually due which HMRC fails to collect at all.
+The paper does indeed say that it arises mainly as a result of insolvency (it does not admit to incompetence) and 'does not include debts that are eventually paid' (page 15).
+This, however, is subject to the exception that VAT non-payment 'is based on the difference between new debts arising and debt payments' (page 15).
+Later in the paper, HMRC says that: 'The contribution of debt to the VAT gap is defined as the amount of VAT declared by businesses but not yet paid to HMRC' (page 25).

+It is difficult to believe that this can mean what it appears to say; that VAT non-payment merely measures VAT which happens to be outstanding at the year end, whether or not it is eventually paid; and that this figure has been aggregated with a figure for other taxes, which represents the tax actually due but that HMRC fails to collect at all.
 What significance can be attributed to an aggregate of two figures measuring such different things?
-An Overestimate?